(Q&A Clarify Version)

 Q: Ok, We got the phase shift and we got another phase shift on every channel, That shouldn't matter right?

-Not completely.
+A: Not completely.
 EQ doesn't linearly affected the same way.
 Which mean if i start to sweeping frequency inside tone generator around, The spectrum of phase linearity start to drift around as well.

 (Example of phase drift in the picture below)